Quenty/NevermoreEngine/App/readme.md

-This is the main loader of NevermoreEngine.
+This is the main loader of Nevermore.
 It's designed to unify loading so that module scripts on both the client and server can safetly load resources without seperate code (one for yielding-streamed-in-load and one instantanious)

-This module is the _primary function_ of NevermoreEngine.
-NevermoreEngine is this script and all of the associated libraries used to make developing on ROBLOX easier.
+This module is the _primary function_ of Nevermore.
+Nevermore is this script and all of the associated libraries used to make developing on ROBLOX easier.

 ## tl;dr

-In short, NevermoreEngine does makes unified server-client code easy.
+In short, Nevermore does makes unified server-client code easy.

 # What it does